AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="lms_requirements"></a>
 #6.0 LMS Requirements

-LMS systems MUST meet the following requirements to conform to this specification:
+The LMS MUST meet the following requirements to conform to this specification:

 * The LMS MUST implement an LRS as defined in the xAPI specification.
 * The LMS MUST support Course Structures as defined in cmi5 Course Structure.